Contractions in Writing: When To Use and When To Avoid These Conversational Words

 Prompt: A couple is on their first date at a trendy restaurant.
 One is allergic to shellfish, the other can't stand brussel sprouts.

 Write for fifteen minutes.
-When you’re finished, post your contraction-less practice in the comments section.
+When you're finished, post your contraction-less practice in the practice box below.
 And if you post, be sure to leave feedback for your fellow writers.

 Good luck!